patricklafrance/wmfnext-shell/README.md

 };
 ```

 👉 Start all the applications and navigate to _"Remote1/Page 3"_.
-The page will fail to render but the application should still be functional.
+The page will throw but the application should still be functional.

+> **Warning**
+>
+> If your application support hoisted module routes (view the next section [Override the host layout from a module](#override-the-host-layout-from-a-module) for more information), failures isolation might not behave as explained in this section because hoisted routes will be rendered outside the host application error boundary.
+>
+> To ensure strict failures isolation, an host application can either choose to not support hoisted module routes by using the `useRoutes()` hook instead of the  `useHoistedRoutes` hook or control which route paths can benefit from hoisting with the `restrictedPaths` option of the `useHoistedRoutes()` hook.

 ### Override the host layout from a module